On this page

-Good record keeping makes sure you pay workers correctly.
-It also gives you useful information to forecast future costs.
+Not only does good record keeping makes sure you pay workers correctly, it also provides useful information to forecast future costs.

-Other employee records you are obliged to keep are:
+Other employee records you're obliged to keep are:

 - start and end date of employment or contract end date

-- what agreement covers their employment e.g. award, workplace agreement, contract
+- what agreement covers their employment – such as award, workplace agreement, contract

-- start and finish times of overtime hours worked for employees entitled to overtime penalty rates or loadings
+- start and finish times of overtime hours worked for employees who are entitled to overtime penalty rates or loadings

-- leave accruals e.g. annual leave and personal leave
+- leave accruals – such as annual leave and personal leave

 - superannuation fund and contribution details.